This is a unique story of confidence, growth, and life lessons from a chance encounter with a red Ferrari.

-My Encounter with a Red Ferrari
+My Encounter With A Red Ferrari

 I was out to happy hour with a couple of my friends one night.
-As we were leaving the restaurant, I see this beautiful red Ferrari.
+As we were leaving the restaurant, I saw this beautiful red Ferrari.
 Upon closer inspection, we realized it was illegally parked in front of a driveway.

-Parking in that location was like a taunt as if he was saying
+Parking in that location was like a taunt as if he was saying:

 “I DARE you to tow my car; TRY and give me a ticket;